JSandhu223/osticket-prereqs/README.md

 `sudo apt install php libapache2-mod-php php-mysql`

 To confirm that PHP was installed, run `php -v` to see the version of PHP.
-As of this tutorial, the version is 8.2.20.
+As of this tutorial, the latest version is 8.2.20.

 <img src="images/PHP_VersionCheck.png" height="60%" width="60%" />

 <h3>Part 5 - Creating the Database</h3>

-We can create the database from command line.
-Type `sudo mariadb` and enter the following:
+We can create the database from the command line.
+Type `sudo mariadb` to open the mariaDB interpreter and enter the following SQL commands:

 ```
 CREATE DATABASE osticket;